sdarlington/sdarlington.github.io/content/posts/2009-03-24-professionalism.md

 Sometimes, I think, it’s used as an excuse to do or not do something in a particular way.
 “That’s not professional” is kind of a cop-out.
 In this case I can only assume that the real reason was that they wanted to bill a week of my time to the client for each installation.
 Of course they couldn’t *say* that.

 Since then, every time I hear the phrase “that’s not professional” I try to drill down and find the real, underlying reason.
 I’m hoping that one of these days I won’t be disappointed with what I find.
 It hasn’t happened yet.
+[^1]: I basically appended a tar’d and uuencoded file to the end of the shell script which it knew how to extract and decode.